reframejs/reframe/contributing.md

   <br/>
   It deepens and strengthens your skills & aptitude.
   <br/>
-  Reframe likes to push the boundary of what's possible.
+  We push the boundary of what's possible.
   Going deep brings invaluable lessons on many levels.
   I (Romuald) can say that Reframe is the thing in my life that increased my aptitude the most, and that by far.
 - Opens doors.